Edd Mann Developer

 }

-The above example is a modification of the second example.
-Instead of using two counters however we use one incrementing value that gets deducted from the total length of the parsed in string.
-This calculated value determines the position of the next character to be pushed onto the new array (using the ‘push()’ function instead of ‘[]’).
-The other difference from the last example is that it uses the strings ‘charAt()’ method instead of its array capabilities.
+This example is a modification of the second one.
+Instead of using two counters, a single incrementing value is subtracted from the total length of the input string to determine the next character to push onto the new array (using the push function).
+Another difference is that it uses the string’s charAt method instead of its array capabilities.

 4: In-built functions